CorbinIvon/csci32-meier/README.md

 `npx prisma migrate dev` on database update.

 `npx prisma studio` to view the database.
+Error?
+Is docker running?

 ## Turbo

+Navigate to the recipe-api directory and run the following command: `npm run dev` or if on Windows, `npm run dev-windows`.

 ```node
 turbo run build